geospatialeco/SpatialDataScience/content/project/carbon-project/index.md

 ---

-This project aims to improve estimates of live and dead woody palnt biomass in savanna ecosystems, using new developments in terrestrial laser scalling (TLS) and machine learning.
+This project aims to improve estimates of live and dead woody plant biomass in savanna ecosystems, using new developments in terrestrial laser scanning (TLS) and machine learning.